-Significant Inter-relationship between significant unobservable inputs and fair value Item Valuation technique unobservable inputs measurement Financial assets at fair value through profit or loss - convertible bonds Revenue method (Discounted Cash Flow Method) •Discounted rate in lack of market liquidity as of December 31, 2023 and 2022 was 37.02% and 30.68%. •The higher the discounted rate is, the lower the fair value will be.
+Inter-relationship between significant unobservable inputs and Significant fair value Item Valuation technique unobservable inputs measurement Financial assets Option Pricing ·Discounted rate in The higher the lack measured at fair Model-Formula lack of of marketability value through Method marketability as of discount rate is, profit or loss- December 31, the lower the fair convertible bonds 2023 was 37.02%. value will be.

-- (u) Financial risk management - (i) Briefings
+(t) Financial risk management

+(i) Briefings

-The Company is exposed to the following risks arising from financial instruments :
+The Company is exposed to the following risks arising from financial instruments: